nickfrostatx/infection/README.md

 the method of choice for D3.js graph visualization.
 I need to generate a graph, and Wikipedia says a simple way to do that is the [Erdős–Rényi model] (https://en.wikipedia.org/wiki/Erd%C5%91s%E2%80%93R%C3%A9nyi_model).

+After a couple edge-case modifications, I'd call that a working demo!